juliavolponi/harryPotter_Quiz/README.md

 * Retake Quiz: If you'd like to retake the quiz, simply click on the "Retake Quiz" button at the end of the quiz.
 This will restart the quiz, allowing you to test your knowledge again.
 ![score page](assets/README_images/total_points.png)

+## Testing
+Based on comprehensive testing, all features of the Harry Potter Quiz project work as intended, providing an easy and straightforward experience for users to achieve their goals.
+The project has been tested across multiple browsers and screen sizes, ensuring compatibility and responsiveness across various platforms.

+## Validator Testing